Julius Adams Stratton: Professional biography

 Stratton was appointed Assistant Professor in Electrical Engineering Department at MIT after his PhD.
 In 1930 his appointment was transferred to the Physics Department.
 He was promoted to Professor in 1941.
 He was one of the first staff members of the MIT Radiation Laboratory who joined the Laboratory in 1940.
+In 1946 he was appointed founding director of the Research Laboratory of Electronics which continued the interdisciplinary model of research started at the Radiation Laboratory.

 He published the classic book Electromagnetic Theory as part of the McGraw Hill series in Pure and Applied Physics in 1941.
 Stratton's book was one of the most influential electromagnetic textbooks which had formed an integral part of the graduate electromagnetic educations of both physics and electrical engineering communities since its publication.
 John David Jackson described Stratton's book as his bible and said that he used Stratton's book to learn advanced electromagnetism.
 Stratton's book was also described by Julian Schwinger as one of the essential electromagnetic textbooks.
 In 2007 Stratton's book had been reissued by the IEEE as one of its classic reissues in the collection of The IEEE Press Series on Electromagnetic Wave Theory.
 Stratton's book was one of the most requested classic electromagnetic textbook for reissuing in electrical engineering community.
 According to Donald G. Dudley then series editor of The IEEE Press Series on Electromagnetic Wave Theory, over twelve years before reissued publication of textbook in 2007, he had received many requests worldwide to reissue Stratton's book.